los-movies-tiburones/movies-back-end/README.md

 * genres = Optional default value is empty array
     * You can choose one or more fields separated by commas.
-* sort = Optional default value is empty array
+* sort = Optional default value is empty string
-    * The sort with the following fields.
-You can choose one or more fields separated by commas.
+    * The following fields can be chosen:
         * id
         * title
         * year
         * budget
         * tmdbId
     * You can request the descending order putting the character `-` before the field
-    * You can sort with many fields, for example: title and then by year [title,year]

 * page = Optional default value is 0
 * size = Optional default value is 10